niclabs/docker/tchsm/demo/ubuntu14-knot/README.md

 # TCHSM Demo

-# Demo of an DNS server with DNSSEC support using the TCHSM
+# Demo of a DNS server with DNSSEC support using the TCHSM
 Docker based demo of the TCHSM as cryptographic backend for a knot DNS server implementing DNSSEC.

 ## Run the Demo